cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
-This unofficial version has been derived from the latest official Testing release T1.4-772 (which includes changes introduced in the 1.5-rc3 version), plus the later changes in the master branch, plus some of the features already present in the Unstable release.
+This unofficial version has been derived from the latest official Testing release T1.5-111, plus some of the features already present in the Unstable release.